hirotakaster/TlsTcpClient/README.md

 # Simple TLS Client library for Particle.
 This library is based [mbedTLS](https://tls.mbed.org/)  library, this can use for several TLS server.
 Now this library is compatible with every TLS server certificate, client private key certification.
+Now supported TLS 1.0, 1.1, 1.2.

 This library's Cipher Suite is based AES and SHA, here is cipher suite list.
 * TLS_RSA_WITH_AES_256_CBC_SHA256